liyidi/liyidi.github.io/_pages/about.md

 # **About Me**

 Yidi Li is currently an _Associate Professor_ in the College of Computer Science and Technology at Taiyuan University of Technology (太原理工大学, 计算机科学与技术学院), and the director of the _Multimodal Intelligent Human-Robot Interaction Laboratory (**[多模态智能人机交互实验室](https://rjsci.com/zh/lab/11097-MIHRI)**, MIHRI Lab)_.
-Since October 2025, she has been a CSC-funded Visiting Scholar at the _[Robotic Manipulation Lab. / Harada Lab.](https://www.roboticmanipulation.org/english/)_, The University of Osaka, Japan.
+Since October 2025, she has been a CSC-funded Visiting Scholar at the _[Robotic Manipulation Lab. / Harada Lab.](https://www.roboticmanipulation.org/english/)_, the University of Osaka, Japan.
 She received her Ph.D. degree in Computer Science and Technology from Peking University under the supervision of ***[Prof. Hong Liu](https://robotics.pkusz.edu.cn)*** in 2023.

 Her research focuses on _multimodal embodied intelligence_, _audio-visual perception_, and _human-robot interaction_.
 Her work aims to enable robots and intelligent agents to perceive, understand, and interact with complex real-world environments by integrating complementary sensory modalities such as vision and audition.